mratsim/Apartment-Interest-Prediction/README.md

 I would have preferred `DBSCAN` and setting epsilon to 200 meters but unfortunately, `Scikitlearn`'s `DBSCAN` is not properly optimized.
 Trying to get 40000 (train set) or 70000 (test set) pairwise haversine distance goes KABOOM on my memory.
 (HDBSCAN creates cluster fully automatically from density, but NYC is too dense)

-From the public kernels I've also taken the coordinate of Central Park, Brooklyn, Queens .... to compute the distance of each appartment from those center.
+From the public kernels I've also taken the coordinate of Central Park, Brooklyn, Queens .... to compute the distance of each apartment from those center.

 #### Apartment features
 Apartment features (cat, dog, doorman, laundry in building ...) were deduplicated and encoded using a 4-letter encoding scheme to reduce duplication further.